CARTAvis/carta-controller/docs/src/installation.rst

 Our Ubuntu package source is available in `a collection of public repositories <https://github.com/search?q=org%3Aidia-astro+-deb&type=repositories>`_.
 Please refer to the ``debian`` subdirectories in these repositories if you would like to build your own Debian packages, or to check what build options we use.

-You can also obtain the Ubuntu package source with ``apt-src`` (after enabling source packages for our PPA).
+You can also obtain the Ubuntu package source with ``apt-src`` after enabling source packages for our PPA (substitute the preview PPA URL as required).

 .. code-block:: shell